Turbe giovanili

-Turbe giovanili is the first solo studio album by Italian rapper Fabri Fibra.
-It was released in February 2002 by Teste Mobili Records, and produced by fellow rapper Neffa, except for the song "Ma che persona", produced by DJ Lato.
+Turbe giovanili is the debut studio album by Italian rapper Fabri Fibra.
+It was released in February 2002 through Teste Mobili Records, and entirely produced by fellow rapper Neffa, except for the song "Ma che persona", produced by DJ Lato.

+Composition

 Turbe giovanili is an intimate and dark album, focused on suburbs-related themese and on young people's uncertainty about the future, but it also features love songs, as well as some provocative and controversial lyrics.

 Reissued multiple times over the following years, the album first charted on the Italian Albums Chart in May 2010, following the release—under Universal Music—of a new version of the record, remastered by Fabri Fibra and Marco Zangirolami.
 In 2019, it received a gold certification by the Federation of the Italian Music Industry, for domestic sales exceeding 25,000 equivalent album units since 2009.

 On 27 September 2016, a numbered edition of the album, limited to 1,500 copies, was released on LP, with the first 700 copies printed on silver discs.
 In 2022, it was reissued on vinyl in both standard and deluxe editions.
 The latter includes a bonus cassette containing the instrumental parts of the album.